CodeReviewDAO/dxd_codereview/Reviews/718 - Casper Shops/1-3 Minting Inventory Registration, Open source tooling for NFT gated storefront buildouts & Payment Integration with Fiat/README.md

 # Final Conclusion

-At the beginning of the review, there were many missing parts and communication problems that resulted in a train of failure points, which ultimately undermined the success of this review.
-While OP worked on many of the missing parts, it was not enough to make the project run correctly.
-While the improvements can fix the further underlying issues in the code, the long review process should come to an end and a decision should be made.
-Because of these reasons, reviewer decided that this review should FAIL.
+At the beginning of the review, there were many missing parts and communication problems that resulted in a train of failure points.
+Reviewer assisted OP on working on these missing parts and eventually the project came to a desirable state for a review standpoint.
+Some licensing issues needs attention for the source code.

+Because of these reasons, reviewer suggests a resolution of PASS with Notes.

 # Recommendation

-Recommendation | FAIL
+Recommendation | PASS with Notes
 ------------ | -------------